yangheng95/PyABSA/README.md

 4. LCFS-BERT
 5. SLIDE_LCF_BERT
 6. SLIDE_LCFS_BERT

-available at [Onedrive](https://mscnueducn-my.sharepoint.com/:f:/g/personal/yangheng_m_scnu_edu_cn/EpH49JcrMANAiWgesAk8-m0BKrtmor85hRQDG3OJF5qrfw?e=TcYH0V), download them if necessary, note that the provided models are best benchmarked.
+download them if necessary, note that the provided models are best benchmarked.
 If you want train a best benchmarked model, refer to the master branch.

 2. Load the trained model: